microsoftgraph/msgraph-sdk-powershell/src/DeviceManagement.Enrollment/beta/docs/New-MgBetaDeviceManagementWindowsAutopilotDeploymentProfileAssignedDevice.md

   - `[SkuNumber <String>]`: SKU Number
   - `[SystemFamily <String>]`: System Family
   - `[UserPrincipalName <String>]`: User Principal Name.
+  - `[UserlessEnrollmentStatus <WindowsAutopilotUserlessEnrollmentStatus?>]`: Userless enrollment block status, indicating whether the next device enrollment will be blocked.

 `DEPLOYMENTPROFILE <IMicrosoftGraphWindowsAutopilotDeploymentProfile>`: Windows Autopilot Deployment Profile
   - `[(Any) <Object>]`: This indicates any property can be added to this object.